 - Example 2: Recommendation widget.
 You can notice recommendation blocks at the bottom (or at the sidebar) when reading the article.
 As soon as you click on one of those recommendation blocks, you are redirected to another web source, the landing page containing promotional materials.
 Display ad example of this you can see below.

 Native ads are believed to be the least intrusive formats since they are not distracting or flashy; they look like the rest of the page content.
 It can take the form of a sponsored post, a recommendation widget, or other ads.

 Want to see what the rest of the native display ad examples look like?
 Check out how you can start with our native ad formats.

 Benefits of display advertising

 The reach provided by display advertising is clearly one of its biggest assets — you can show your display advertising creative to millions of people worldwide because the format is universal and is supported by almost all ad platforms.

-Display advertising best practices
+Display ads best practices

 Come up with a clear message

 It is widespread among advertisers to use display campaigns during the stages of awareness and consideration.